 You know that saying ‘Don’t mess with Mother Nature?’
-Well when it comes to your website and Google, it behooves you to not mess around with the big G. Google Ranking penalties are issued to websites that Google feels are manipulating the Search Engine Results Pages (SERPs).
+Well, when it comes to your website and Google, it behooves you to not mess around with the big G. Google Ranking penalties are issued to websites that Google feels are manipulating the Search Engine Results Pages (SERPs).
 You may find your site has suffered a sudden drop in rank.
-Now this may be the result of black hat SEO and foul play, or there may a be another less sinister reasons for your disappearing act on Google.
+Now this may be the result of black hat SEO and manipulative content play, or there may a be another less sinister reasons for your disappearing act on Google.
 Either way, here’s how to avoid being a victim of amateur SEO.

 ‘Google rarely bans websites using a manual penalty, but may issue Google ranking penalties (algorithmic penalties) for websites it feels are trying to manipulate Search Engine rankings’.

 First things first.
 If you are hit with a Google penalty try to stay calm.

 Before you go into panic mode, start hyperventilating and send out a search party to find your missing ranking, read on to find out why your website may have taken a sudden dive on Google.